canonical/cloud-init/doc/rtd/topics/tests.rst

     * Named 'your_test_here.py'
     * Valid unit tests validating output collected
     * Passes pylint & pep8 checks
-    * Placed in the appropriate sub-folder in the testcsaes directory
+    * Placed in the appropriate sub-folder in the testcases directory
 * Tested by running the test:

    .. code-block:: bash